bcaetano1997/SupportArticles-docs/support/sql/releases/sqlserver-2019/cumulativeupdate14.md

 [!INCLUDE [av-sesssion-context-2019](../includes/av-sesssion-context-2019.md)]

+### Issue three

+SQL Server 2019 CU14 introduced a fix 14307204 to address wrong results in parallel plans returned by the built-in SESSION_CONTEXT.
+However, this fix might create access violation dump files when the SESSION is reset for reuse.
+To mitigate this issue and avoid incorrect results, you can disable the original fix, and also disable the parallelism for the built-in SESSION_CONTEXT.
+To do this, use the following trace flags:

+11042 - This trace flag disables the parallelism for the built-in SESSION_CONTEXT.

+9432 - This trace flag disables the fix that was introduced in SQL Server 2019 CU14.

 ## Improvements and fixes included in this update

 A downloadable Excel workbook that contains a summary list of builds, together with their current support lifecycle, is available.
 The Excel file also contains detailed fix lists for SQL Server 2019 and SQL Server 2017.
 [Select to download this Excel file now](https://aka.ms/sqlserverbuilds).